anwarmontasir/html-css-for-kids/README.md

 ---

-If this is your first time joining us, note that I'm using a code editor called Visual Studio Code.
+If this is your first time joining us, note that I'm using a code editor called **Visual Studio Code**.

 It's free!
 Download it here: https://code.visualstudio.com/